Battle of South Shanxi (1940): Jincheng Front

 On April 27, the 36th Division sent a detachment from Jincheng to attack Gaoping Pass.
 Simultaneously, the 41st Division pressed its attack on the 93rd Army on the east bank of the Qin River and the 71st Army near Puchi Village.
 At dawn on April 30, the Japanese Army launched a brutal assault at the Gaoping Pass and wiped out the 263rd Regiment of the 88th Division.
 At the same time, the 93rd Army was under immense pressure from the 41st Division and abandoned its position, exposing the right flank of the 71st Army.
 Facing increasing number of Japanese troops, the 71st Army suffered heavy casualties and retreated to the mountainous areas northwest of Gaoping Pass on May 1, ending the first phase of the operation.

+During the operation, the Japanese Army witnessed a noteworthy occurrence happening on the battlefield.
+Before the Japanese offensive, Chinese Communist forces in the southern Lu'an (潞安) area had withdrawn to northern Lu'an and ceded its base to the elite Chongqing-affiliated forces that advanced into the area.
+After the Chongqing forces were driven back by the fierce Japanese attack, the Communist troops which had stayed in the rear took the opportunity to advance to the Qin River area.
+Major Shigemoto Kobayashi, chief intelligence staff officer of the 36th Division, recalled that when the division was pursuing defeated Nationalist forces on its right wing, Communist forces were advancing in parallel with the Japanese unit while pressing closely upon the retreating Chongqing troops.
+Since Communist organizations had already infiltrated the upper reaches of the Qin River, they quickly moved into the area to expand their sphere of influence.
+The Japanese major believed this was one of the tactics used by the Communist Army, to let elite forces fight each other and reap the benefits.